avamsykiran/Python_11to1_18Apr22_2May22/README.md

         assignment3: to print only the even positioned elements of a list of strings

     input method
         read a value from the keyboard

-        len method
-            to retrive the length of a string or a list or any collection.

-        slicing
-            collection[lb:ub]
-            collection[:ub]
-            collection[lb:]

     assignment4: to accept a userName say('VAMSY') then print it as V
         VA
         VAM
         VAMS
         VAMSY

     assignment5: to accept a userName say('VAMSY') then print it as VAMSY
         VAMS
         VAM
         VA
         V

     assignment6: to accept a userName say('VAMSY') then print it as V
         AA
         MMM
         SSSS
         YYYYY

+    Python Collections

+        Array      no concept of arrays but lists are sued as arrays

+                        modifiable      allows duplicates     ordered     indexed      operator
+        list                YES             YES                 YES         YES       [ele1,ele2]
+        tuple               NO              YES                 YES         YES       (ele1,ele2)
+        set                 YES             NO                  NO          NO        {ele1,ele2}
+        dictionary          YES             NO                  YES (>3.7)  N/A       {key:value}
+                                                                NO (<3.6)

+        len method
+            to retrive the length of a string or a list or any collection.

+        slicing
+            collection[lb:ub]
+            collection[:ub]
+            collection[lb:]

+        'in' and 'not in' operators are sued to check if the element exists or not in a collection

+            element in collection
+            element not in collection

+        list methods

+            append()	Adds an element at the end of the list clear()	    Removes all the elements from the list copy()	    Returns a copy of the list count()	    Returns the number of elements with the specified value extend()	Add the elements of a list (or any iterable), to the end of the current list index()	    Returns the index of the first element with the specified value insert()	Adds an element at the specified position pop()	    Removes the element at the specified position remove()	Removes the item with the specified value reverse()	Reverses the order of the list sort()	    Sorts the list

+        tuple methods

+            count()	    Returns the number of times a specified value occurs in a tuple index()	    Searches the tuple for a specified value and returns the position of where it was found

+        set methods

+            add()	                Adds an element to the set clear()	                Removes all the elements from the set copy()	                Returns a copy of the set difference()	        Returns a set containing the difference between two or more sets difference_update()	    Removes the items in this set that are also included in another, specified set discard()	            Remove the specified item
+            intersection()	        Returns a set, that is the intersection of two other sets intersection_update()	Removes the items in this set that are not present in other, specified set(s) isdisjoint()	        Returns whether two sets have a intersection or not issubset()	            Returns whether another set contains this set or not issuperset()	        Returns whether this set contains another set or not pop()	                Removes an element from the set remove()	            Removes the specified element
+            union()	                Return a set containing the union of sets update()	            Update the set with the union of this set and others

+        dictionary methods

+            clear()	        Removes all the elements from the dictionary copy()	        Returns a copy of the dictionary fromkeys()	    Returns a dictionary with the specified keys and value get()	        Returns the value of the specified key items()	        Returns a list containing a tuple for each key value pair keys()	        Returns a list containing the dictionary's keys pop()	        Removes the element with the specified key popitem()	    Removes the last inserted key-value pair setdefault()	Returns the value of the specified key.
+If the key does not exist: insert the key, with the specified value update()	    Updates the dictionary with the specified key-value pairs values()	    Returns a list of all the values in the dictionary